isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 `bigrquery <https://github.com/r-dbi/bigrquery>`_

-Exciting highlights include using BigRQuery to make queries from *inside* shiny!
+Exciting highlights include using BigRQuery to make queries from *inside* Shiny!
 We do that by using service account authorization.
 And of course, heatmaply, an interactive heatmap that lets you zoom and scroll around.